The Importance of Branding

 Detailed graphics and imagery

-Whilst usually reserved for retail packaging applications – where appearance of your product packaging can make or break its success in crowded retail spaces – some high end brands are beginning to use full colour graphics and designs on their printed ecommerce boxes.
+Full-colour printing is commonplace in retail packaging applications – where the appearance of your product packaging can make or break its success in crowded retail spaces.
+However, some high-end brands are beginning to use full-colour graphics and designs on their printed eCommerce boxes.

-However, it can also be used for more than this, being useful for conveying instructions, example uses, returns info and even upselling accessories or other products in the range.
+However, it can also be used for more than this, helping convey instructions, showing example uses, returns info, and even upselling accessories or other products in the range.

-Care must also be taken that the print is not damaged during transit – as certain designs can actually lead to minor damage appearing more prominent.
+Brands must also ensure that the print is not damaged during transit – as specific colours or designs can lead to minor damage appearing more prominent.

 A popular trend is the use of white inks.

-Whilst many packaging companies are not able to print in white, for those that can it creates a unique and interesting appearance which can help your brand stand out.
+Whilst many packaging companies cannot print in white, for those that can, it creates a unique and unusual appearance that can help your brand stand out.

-It can convey a sense of luxury and help with positioning as a premium brand, yet can also be used on brown corrugated material (kraft) to create an eco-friendly appearance.
+It can convey a sense of luxury and help with positioning as a premium brand, yet you can also use white ink on brown corrugated material (kraft) to create an eco-friendly appearance.

 High contrast and impact